SplendidStrontium/splendidstrontium.github.io/_posts/fpmc-act-01/2020-10-02-myrtle-yukonGold.md

 <i>Her cauldron. </i>

-### MYRTLE MARSCAPONE ###
+#### MYRTLE MARSCAPONE

 > (thinking) MY CAULDRON...

-<I>And why had she left it?
+<br><I>And why had she left it?
 Surely she could have come up with some kind of incantation to move it, shrink it, anything.
 And yet, she had felt afraid to damage it, to change it in any way. </i>

-### MYRTLE MARSCAPONE ###
+#### MYRTLE MARSCAPONE

 > (thinking) MY CAULDRON...

-<i>A sudden old fire of anger rises in her heart.</i>
+<br><i>A sudden old fire of anger rises in her heart.</i>

-### MYRTLE MARSCAPONE ###
+#### MYRTLE MARSCAPONE

 > (thinking) I DON'T NEED IT.

-<i>The woman walks into the kitchen and rifles through her cabinets.
+<br><i>The woman walks into the kitchen and rifles through her cabinets.
 They are a clatter of pots and pans -- some of them had moved here covered in dust. </i>

 <i>From the mess she retreives a dated crockpot -- name brand with a brown powercord.
 She sets it out on the counter and glares at it.</i>

 <center>~</center>

-<i>Later that afternoon, MYRTLE leaves the modest ranch home and walks down the street.</i>
+<br><i>Later that afternoon, MYRTLE leaves the modest ranch home and walks down the street.</i>

 <i>MYRTLE grits her teeth while walking down the street.
 Her tightened jaw produces a tight-lipped grimace that many who know her find characteristic. </i>

 <i>Her simple goal is to buy a sack of potatoes.</i>

 <center>~</center>

-<i>When she arrives at the grocery store, she is struck with a twinge of irritation.
+<br><i>When she arrives at the grocery store, she is struck with a twinge of irritation.
 No one here knows who she is.
 She's just an ordinary... old woman.</i>

-### MYRTLE MARSCAPONE ###
+#### MYRTLE MARSCAPONE

 > (thinking) YUKON GOLD.

-<i>She eyes a five-pound bag of organic mashers.
+<br><i>She eyes a five-pound bag of organic mashers.
 But before she picks up the bag, she slips her hand into her right pocket to ensure she still has the five-dollar bill she retreived before leaving her home. </i>

 <i>She thanks the stars that she's evaded pick-pockets for yet another day.</i>